Student-centric advice and objective recommendations

 Once there is confirmation of the fee payment , a site visit inspector will contact a school’s PDSO to schedule a site visit.
 You can expect your site visit to take approximately a month after scheduling due to the large number of schools waiting upon theirs.

-During the actual site visit, the inspector will take approximately two to three hours touring the school.
-As expected, larger schools will likely take longer to tour than smaller schools.
-However, it is not only touring the school that makes up this time.
+During the actual site visit, the inspector will take approximately two to three hours touring the school depending on school size.
+However, it’s not only touring the school that makes up this time.
 The site inspector will also be sure to interview the DSOs and read through student files.

 Questions asked by the site inspector will likely regard: